-Part A: You must have a three month history of constant joint pain, swelling and tenderness that involves multiple major joints.
+Part A: You must have a three-month history of constant joint pain, as well as swelling and tenderness that involves multiple major joints.
 These joints are defined as the hip, knee, shoulder, ankle, elbow, or hand and wrist.
 In addition, joint inflammation, swelling, and tenderness must be found upon physical examination, in spite of treatment.
 You must also have considerable restriction of joint function.
 These symptoms must be expected to last for twelve months or more.

 Part B: You must provide a positive Serologic test for one of the following:

 - Elevated sedimentation rate-ESR; or